absolunet/pleaz/documentation/project-setup/platform/php/magento2.md

 ## 1. Configuring magento2 project

-You must configure domain `magento2.docker` into `dnsmasq` if not exists.
+You must configure the domain `magento2.docker` into `dnsmasq` if it does not exist.

 Edit the file `/usr/local/etc/dnsmasq.conf` and add the following line at the end of the file: